andybala/curiousily.github.com/_posts/2016-10-17-making-twitter-cool-again.markdown

 What do you think about the results?
 Remember that every tweet is limited to 140 characters, thus our documents are rather small (even tiny considering preprocessing).

-Let's visualize our LDA model using the sweet `LDAvis` package.
+Let's visualize our LDA model using the sweet <code>LDAvis</code> package.

 ```R